 Basic essay format

-A standard format for expository and argumentative essays is the three-part essay consisting of Introduction, Body and Conclusion.
+A standard format for expository and argumentative essays is the so-called three-part essay consisting of Introduction, Body and Conclusion.
 If brief in format, this kind of essay is sometimes referred to as the 'five-paragraph-essay' as it may typically consist of one paragraph of Introduction, three paragraphs of Body, and one paragraph of Conclusion.
 More often than not, however, university writing involves longer essays and more complex structures.

 For further information about the three-part essay format, see the following AWELU pages:

-IMRD text structure
+IMRaD (IMRD) text structure

 Students may be given assignments that consist of specific questions to be addressed in essay format.
 This kind of assignment is common in take-home exams, for instance.